StanSkrivanek/git_basics/lesson_09.md

 1. because we have just install Vim, first we need to do is to create `.vimrc` file in our home directory.

-2. once `.vimrc` file is created we can open it in our favorite text editor. here we use Vim
+2. once `.vimrc` file is created we can open it in our favorite text editor.
+We will use Vim

 ```bash
 ~ vim ~/.vimrc
 ```

-NOTE `:wqa`

 3. Once `.vimrc` is open we will type